ayushkumarshah/ayushkumarshah.github.io/content/articles/web-pelican-pt1-setup.md

 While answering the questions, please keep these things in mind:

 - Title and Author: Replace `Ayush Kumar Shah` with the title and author's name that you want.
-- Default language : You can set any language using the standard [ISO 639.1](https://www.loc.gov/standards/iso639-2/php/code_list.php) 2 letter code.
+- Default language: You can set any language using the standard [ISO 639.1](https://www.loc.gov/standards/iso639-2/php/code_list.php) 2 letter code.

-- Article Pagination: If you do not want to limit the number or articles in a page, enter n.
+- Article Pagination: If you do not want to limit the number of articles on a page, enter n.

 - Time zone: Choose your timezone from the [Wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

-- Fabfile will help in the further processes.
+- Fabfile will help in further processes.
 So enter Y.

 You may delete the Makefile as we will not be using it.